sec-stuttgart/MP-SPDZ-convolution-triples/README.md

     }

 We will update this as soon as a DOI is available.
-An [eprint](https://eprint.iacr.org/) will be available soon, as well.
+An [eprint](https://eprint.iacr.org/) version will be available soon, as well.

 ## Build